List of New Avengers story arcs: The Trust (Issues #32-37)

 With the hero community divided, The Hood plans to form a supervillain community that relies on one another for help and with the identities of half of the hero community available, they realize that they can kill the heroes spirit, before actually killing the hero.
 They also decide to stop heroes from even attempting to harm them, and by threatening her mom, they get Tigra to cooperate.
 Spider-Woman suggests taking the Skrull to Iron Man, but Luke Cage, in particular, points out that Tony Stark is a prime candidate for being a Skrull, given his actions over the last few months.
 After the plane loses power, Spider-Woman takes the body to Tony Stark.

 When Iron Fist asks Doctor Strange for help with his "Iron Fist" powers (which others have been tapping into), Strange reveals that just as they obtained their positions from predecessors, there will inevitably be a new, younger Iron Fist and another Sorcerer Supreme, and to try to hold onto their positions would be folly.
 After spending a day apart to reflect on recent events, the group reorganizes, trusting each other due to a revelation spell by Strange that shows the others their true self.
 The group decides to stop the Hood's plan to attack Stark Tower.
-This goes badly, with one of many symbiotes taking over all the New Avengers, except Luke Cage who immune due to his durable skin.
+This goes badly, with one of many symbiotes taking over all the New Avengers, except Luke Cage, who is immune due to his durable skin.

 In Stark Tower, Spider-Woman attends a briefing with the Mighty Avengers, having apparently defected to their team.
 When she retires to her room, Wolverine confronts Jessica about the Skrull body; she convinces him that what she did was right with the argument that it is more important than their problems with Iron Man.
 Wolverine escapes Stark Tower and rejoins the rest of the New Avengers.
 The team seeks out and confronts The Hood at an abandoned warehouse.
 Doctor Strange creates illusions of many heroes to confuse the Hood's gang while the Avengers attack.
 However, after he is confronted by Strange, the Hood transforms into his demonic form and escapes.
 Leaving the villains for the police, the Avengers celebrate their victory while Strange criticizes their foolish attack.
 Later, the Hood attacks the Raft and breaks out the rest of his syndicate, rallying them to take revenge against the New Avengers.